 The Technician Commitment is a UK-wide initiative to ensure visibility, recognition, career development and sustainability for all technicians working in higher education and research across all disciplines.
-With over 630 highly trained and qualified technicians at Glasgow, they make up a significant proportion of our University community, making a vital contribution to research, the training of PhD and postdoctoral researchers, and undergraduate teaching.
+The University of Glasgow is a signatory to the Technician Commitment and with over 1000 highly trained and qualified technicians at Glasgow, they make up a significant proportion of our University community, making a vital contribution to research, the training of PhD and postdoctoral researchers, and undergraduate teaching.
 The University recognises that through their skills, knowledge and professionalism our technicians provide a rich specialist resource we couldn’t live without.

 Many challenges face our technical community in the years ahead, as science becomes more complex and interconnected and engineering requires increasingly high level practical technical skills in emerging fields and technologies.
 Moreover in the next ten years there will be a significant turnover of technical staff, as valued colleagues move on and new technicians join us with ever higher expectations of investment in their futures.
 Implementing the Technician Commitment will help us to ensure technical roles are an attractive, challenging and fulfilling career option for this, the next, and future generations.
 The Technician Commitment will challenge us to invest more deeply and in new ways in the career development and nurturing of the skills and talents of our technicians to ensure we attain a sustainable workforce and environment that enables all to fulfil their potential.

 Who's behind it

 The Technician Commitment is supported by the following organisations:

 - The Science Council

 - Sheffield's Technical Development & Modernisation Unit

 - National Technician Development Centre

 More than half of UK universities and several research institutes have signed up to the Technician Commitment.
 Some of the signatories for The Technician Commitment are listed below:

 - The University of Edinburgh